LordKriegan/game_of_nodes/README.md

     Ex: require('../cli.js')();

+    Include the following line at the top of all .js files:

+    #!/usr/bin/env node

     You can use the clog function in helpers/helpers.js to display info to user.
 It takes in a single argument of an array of strings.

 Changelog:
+4.0.1
+Fixed hangman glitch where it would not recognize a fully guessed word immediately.
 4.0.0
 Seperated cli.js in order to add expandability for more games.
 Added hangman game